MathalinAK/NLP/README.md

 - You need more flexibility, such as matching adjectives followed by nouns.
 - You want to match based on linguistic features like POS tags, dependency relations, or lemmas.
 -  `Matcher`
+## Bag of Words

+- Initial methods for creating word vectors in a pipeline take all words in a corpus and convert them into a single, unique number.
+- This is known as a **bag of words**.